Back To Search Results

 • Renal failure [4][62]

-Cardiac involvement is the most frequent cause of mortality in patients with poor response to therapy.
+Cardiac involvement is the most frequent cause of mortality in patients with poor response to therapy, primarily through myocarditis and coronary arteritis.[34]

 Complications

-Even though the disease has a favorable prognosis with early detection and treatment, asthma often remains refractory and impacts the quality of life.
-The persistence of severe asthma symptoms often necessitates a much longer course of systemic corticosteroids than is necessary for other small vessel vasculitides.
-As reported by Solans et al., there is, therefore, an expected high prevalence of corticosteroid-induced side effects, including diabetes mellitus, myopathy, osteoporosis, and vertebral fractures, osteonecrosis of the femoral head, etc.[58]
+Although early detection and treatment of the disease lead to a favorable prognosis, asthma often remains refractory and significantly impacts the quality of life.
+The persistence of severe asthma symptoms typically requires a prolonged course of systemic corticosteroids compared to other small vessel vasculitides, leading to a high prevalence of corticosteroid-induced adverse effects, such as diabetes mellitus, myopathy, osteoporosis, vertebral fractures, and osteonecrosis of the femoral head.[63]
+Moreover, nearly all patients with EGPA may develop long-lasting steroid-refractory neuralgia and myopathy.

 Consultations